pangwuu/GaitVision/README.md

 ### 2. PCA Small Web App (`/PCA Small Web App`)

-This is a lightweight, local web application that performs a simplified PCA on an uploaded CSV file and displays the results in the browser.
+This is a lightweight, local web application that performs the same PCA algorithm on an uploaded CSV file and downloads the required PCA report.
+Notably, it is much faster than the PCA executable tool and can perform the same analysis much faster than the original PCA tool.

 *   **Purpose:** To offer a simple, web-based interface for quick PCA tasks without the need for a complex setup.
 *   **Features:** A straightforward web page to upload a file, which then runs the analysis and presents the key results.